 Figure 2.14 shows the total counts of exposed critical facilities to the existing floodplain quilt in the Lower Rio Grande Planning Region.
-Over 1,500 critical facilities data were identified for the Lower Rio Grande Basin, and an estimated 37 percent of these facilities are exposed to flooding.
+Over 1,095 critical facilities were identified for the Lower Rio Grande Basin, and an estimated 12 percent of these facilities are exposed to flooding during a 1% annual chance event.
 Maps 6A, 6B and 6C, found in Appendix A, show the Existing Conditions Flood Exposure for critical facilities, roadways, railroads, and utility facilities such as power, water, wastewater and gas.